Statistics: Misinterpretation: correlation

 The confounding variable problem: X and Y may be correlated, not because there is causal relationship between them, but because both depend on a third variable Z. Z is called a confounding factor.

 The concept of correlation is particularly noteworthy for the potential confusion it can cause.
 Statistical analysis of a data set often reveals that two variables (properties) of the population under consideration tend to vary together, as if they were connected.
-For example, a study of annual income that also looks at age of death, might find that poor people tend to have shorter lives than affluent people.
+For example, a study of annual income that also looks at age of death might find that poor people tend to have shorter lives than affluent people.
 The two variables are said to be correlated; however, they may or may not be the cause of one another.
-The correlation phenomena could be caused by a third, previously unconsidered phenomenon, called a lurking variable or confounding variable.
-For this reason, there is no way to immediately infer the existence of a causal relationship between the two variables.
+The correlation could instead be produced by a third, previously unconsidered factor, called a lurking variable or confounding variable.
+For example, higher incomes may have a tendency to allow for more leisure time, which in turn allows for more time spent exercising.
+It may be that this higher level of activity causes the longer lifespans observed in the more affluent group.
+Raising income levels therefore does not in itself cause people to live longer.
+Rather, a confounding variable is responsible for the increase.

+For this reason, correlation does not imply causation: a causal relationship between the two variables cannot be inferred from their correlation alone.